-The right meditative sounds can lull you into deep sleep.
+The right meditative sounds can lull you into a deep sleep.
 The best sleep music helps create optimal sleep conditions so you can get that restorative sleep your body craves.
-Try these sleep music ideas to help quiet your mind and drift off into dreamland.
+Try these listening ideas to help quiet your mind and drift off into dreamland.

-In general, the best sleep music provides a slow & steady bedtime soundtrack without too much variation in pitch or volume.
-Sleep music masks the modern sounds that may otherwise distract you and send your mind racing.
+Generally, the best music provides a slow & steady bedtime soundtrack without too much variation in pitch or volume, masking distracting sounds that send your mind racing.
 The goal is to create a steady ambient background sound so that other sounds don’t “stick out” so much.

 - Soothing Classical Music

 Also, different types of music work better for different people.
 Not everyone responds the same way.
 Spend a week trying out sleep music from each of the categories above to find what works best for you.
 You may find that a specific type of music puts you to sleep at a particular volume like a charm!